christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 * Introduced to this project by Nico Lonfat's suggestion to Connie

 *This README is written in GitHub Markdown.
-Outside GitHub, its formatting can be viewed by copying and pasting into [http://markdownlivepreview.com/].*
+Outside GitHub, its general formatting can be viewed by copying and pasting into [http://markdownlivepreview.com/].*

 ---